xmr4freedom/qubes-mullvad-wireguard-vpn/README.md

 ### Security Notes
 - Never commit your .conf files as they contain private keys!
 - The killswitch blocks ALL traffic if VPN drops.
-- DNS is forced through the Mullvad DNS server at the 10.64.0.1 internal IP addres.
+- DNS is forced through the Mullvad DNS server at the 10.64.0.1 internal IP address.